aleclarson/lula/README.md

 ln -s $PWD/lula/lula.sh ~/bin/lula
 ```

+**NOTE:** This is highly experimental.
+Only use this for top-level application packages.
+Things may be broken!

+Currently, this tool uses `luarocks` extensively.
+Please have it installed.

 ### package.lua

 You must create a `package.lua` file in the root directory of your project.